 Msgr.
-John Perkinton has served as superintendent of the diocese’s 32 schools for the past 27 years.
+John Perkinton served as superintendent of the diocese’s 32 schools for the past 27 years.

 In a column about Msgr.
 Perkinton’s service as superintendent, Bishop Conley said there is “simply no way to adequately thank him for his ministry as superintendent.
 Msgr.
 Perkinton has given, and will continue to give, his heart, mind, and strength to obeying the Lord’s commandments, and to teaching those commandments, speaking the truth with love.”

-Bishop Conley initiated a nation-wide search for the position of diocesan superintendent of schools last fall, which led to a number of applicants, both locally and throughout the country.
+Bishop Conley initiated a nation-wide search for the position last fall, which led to a number of applicants, both locally and throughout the country.
 A search committee, directed by Dr. Courtney McCashland of St. Peter Parish in Lincoln, conducted a thorough and extensive process of interviews and vetting of the candidates.

-“The final candidates were highly qualified to serve as superintendent,” said Bishop Conley.
+“The final candidates were highly qualified,” said Bishop Conley.

 “After participating in the process, conducting interviews, discussing each candidate with the committee members, weighing through recommendations, and taking all to the Lord in prayer,” he said he “reached a decision that I trust will be the best fit for our diocesan schools and for the future of educational excellence, viability, and holiness in southern Nebraska.